Board of Directors

 Branch Directors

-Gail Lampert-Thomas became involved in the film festival shortly after moving to Cambria in 2018.
-Helping plan and run the Opening and Award nights for the Festival.
-Gail is also currently on the CCA Community and Learning Committee working to set up classes and workshops through CCA Academy.
+Gail Lampert-Thomas became involved in the film festival shortly after moving to Cambria in 2018 with her husband Michael Thomas.
+Gail jumped in by helping plan and run the Opening and Award nights for the Festival.
+Gail helped establish the Arts Education branch in 2022.
+This branch plans and provides a monthly Youth Arts Program throughout the school year and week long summer camp programs.
+The Adult Academy provides a variety of art workshops and lectures throughout the year.
 Gail is a certified meeting professional and spent decades managing events for major corporations in Silicon Valley.
 She also had a technical communications firm where she and her team designed many websites and programs for various clients.
 Gail is also a registered yoga teacher and a credentialed teacher who has taught the arts to all grade levels..
 She is very dedicated to bringing the arts to our community and really enjoys being involved with all the creative and vibrant people at CCA.

 Bryce Prunty is a graduate of the Pacific Conservatory of Performing Arts and studied Theatre at San Jose State University.
 He has performed in several productions at PCPA and SJSU.
 At CCA, he has directed and performed in several stage productions in the last couple of years.
 During the day, he is an Executive Vice President for STAND 8 technology solutions company.